-In Bangladesh, a delta country, increased rainfall has already seen thousands of Bangladeshis flee to urban areas abandoning their homes due to encroachment of water on their farms and homes.
+In Bangladesh, a delta country, increased rainfall has already seen thousands of Bangladeshis flee to urban areas abandoning their homes due to the encroachment of water on their farms and homes.
 Crowding and overpopulation in urban areas will overwhelm infrastructure, causing it to break down and cause more unrest.

 Climate change impacts will affect the peace levels of countries already vulnerable to it, with their coping and adaptation inadequate to face such hazards.
-Consequently, countries with high levels of peace have also high coping and mitigating capacities for climate change.
+Consequently, countries with high levels of peace also have high coping and mitigating capacities for climate change.

 It’s interesting to note that New Zealand is the 2nd most peaceful country according to the GPI 2019.
 The top spot belongs to Iceland.
 Portugal is in the 3rd spot, followed by Austria, Denmark, Canada, Singapore, Slovenia, and Japan in 10th place.

 Sub-Saharan Africa stands out as the region with the lack of coping capacity in proportion to their hazard risk, and one of the regions with low levels of peace, according to the study.
-Lack of coping capacity refers to the availability of resources that can ease the impacts of disasters.
+Lack of coping ability refers to the availability of resources that can ease the impacts of disasters.

 Climate change poses an additional threat to any country exposed to it.
 For a country or region fraught with many dangers and problems, climate change can aggravate things, affecting peace, the economy, and the political stability of any country.

 Climate change adaptation is one of the significant challenges facing the world today.
-How each country responds to it will have a global influence on our future generations.
+How each country responds to it will have a global influence on future generations.

 Read the full report by clicking on the image below: